The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

-The name Spaghetti Western was later used to refer to a number of gritty, violent largely Italian-made Westerns from the late 1960s and early 1970s such as The Good, The Bad and the Ugly (1966), A Fistful of Dollars (1964), For a Few Dollars More (1965) and The Big Silence (1968).
+The name Spaghetti Western was later used to refer to some gritty, mainly violent Italian-made Westerns from the late 1960s and early 1970s, such as The Good, The Bad and the Ugly (1966), A Fistful of Dollars (1964), For a Few Dollars More (1965) and The Big Silence (1968).

-These westerns were originally released in the US and UK under different titles (A Fistful of Dollars became The Magnificent Stranger) and were not marketed as part of the Spaghetti Western genre.
-However, over time they have come to be referred to as Spaghetti Westerns.
+These westerns were initially released in the US and UK under different titles (A Fistful of Dollars became The Magnificent Stranger) and were not marketed as part of the Spaghetti Western genre.
+However, they have come to be referred to as Spaghetti Westerns over time.

 History Of Spaghetti Westerns